SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     * Hints:
         =
         * FGT Branch1 does it learn routes to spokes from the Hub?
-        * COnfigure the Hub to advertise Spoke11 and Spoke12 CIDRs to the Branches
+        * Configure the Hub FGT to advertise Spoke11 and Spoke12 CIDRs to the Branches
-            * On the Hub, add Static Routes to Spok11 and Spoke12. **What would be the next hop ?**
+            * On the Hub FGT, add Static Routes to Spok11 and Spoke12. **What would be the next-hop ?**
             * Add Spoke11 and Spoke12 to the list of networks under BGP configuration

                 ![bgp1](images/bgp1.jpg)